Shifting the Market

 Growing retailer momentum to back the bees

-Scientists warn that the ecological crisis of biodiversity loss is on par with the climate crisis.
-But this issue lags far behind other sustainability efforts in the grocery sector.
-While 24 of the largest 25 U.S. grocery stores have policies related to energy and climate, less than half have taken steps in the right direction on pesticides.
+This issue lags behind other sustainability efforts in the grocery sector.
+While 24 of the largest 25 U.S. grocery stores have policies related to energy and climate, just over half have taken steps in the right direction on agricultural pesticides.

 Friends of the Earth, along with our millions of members and over 100 ally organizations representing beekeepers, farmers, farmworkers and environmentalists, will continue to push grocery stores to change their practices and hold those that fail to do so accountable.